Last updated 23 April

 A. The DWP have instructed them to cease recovery.

 Q. What happens to DLA awards if the procedure has not been carried out and my award is due to expire?

 A. If you are migrating from DLA to PIP your DLA will carry on at its existing rate until a decision is made on your PIP claim.

 If your DLA is due to expire and you have reclaimed DLA, in effect you are a child under 16 (18 in Scotland), then your DLA award will also continue to be paid at its existing rate.

 A. At present for at least 3 months from March 17th 2020, until June 17th 2020.

 Q. I have an assessment for my child’s DLA.
 Will this go ahead?

-A. There will be no fact-to-face assessments.
-The assssment provider will be in touch with you to arrange paper assessment or a telephone assessment.
+A. There will be no fact-to-face assessments for a period of at least 3 months from March 17th 2020, until June 717th 2020.
+The health care provider will be in touch with you to arrange paper or telephone assessment.

 Q. I want to claim Employment and Support Allowance (ESA).
 Do I have to send in a sick note?